cosmos/ibc-go/docs/ibc/overview.md

 3. chain A sends a `ChanOpenAck` message to mark its channel end status as open.
 4. chain B sends a `ChanOpenConfirm` message to mark its channel end status as open.

-If all this happens successfully, the channel is opened on both sides.
-At each step in the handshake, the module associated with the `ChannelEnd` executes its callback for that step of the handshake.
+If all handshake steps are successful, the channel is opened on both sides.
+At each step in the handshake, the module associated with the `ChannelEnd` executes its callback.
 So on `ChanOpenInit`, the module on chain A executes its callback `OnChanOpenInit`.

-Just as ports came with dynamic capabilites, channel initialization returns a dynamic capability that the module **must** claim so that they can pass in a capability to authenticate channel actions like sending packets.
+Just as ports came with dynamic capabilities, channel initialization returns a dynamic capability that the module **must** claim so that they can pass in a capability to authenticate channel actions like sending packets.
 The channel capability is passed into the callback on the first parts of the handshake; either `OnChanOpenInit` on the initializing chain or `OnChanOpenTry` on the other chain.